eddyerburgh/notes/docs/operating-systems/linux/process-address-space.md

 ## The memory descriptor

-A process's address space is represented with a memory descriptor {% cite lkd -l 307 %}.
+A process's address space is represented by a memory descriptor {% cite lkd -l 307 %}.

 The memory descriptor is represented with the `mm_struct` struct: